meilisearch/charabia/kvariants/README.md

 # kvariants

-A Rust crate wrapping https://github.com/hfhchan/irg/blob/master/kVariants.md made by hfhchan, If you want to participate in improving this dictionnary, don't hesitate to create an issue or submit a PR directly on the dictionary repository.
+A Rust crate wrapping https://github.com/hfhchan/irg/blob/master/kVariants.md made by @hfhchan.
+If you want to participate in improving this dictionnary, don't hesitate to create an issue or submit a PR directly on the dictionary repository.